2020danielli/channelblast/README.md

 # channelblast

 To use, download web.py and photos folder.
-Run in terminal.
+Run the following command in terminal.
 Multiple instances can be run at once.
 It can also be hosted on a box if you hope to use it non locally.

 <pre><code>bokeh serve --show web.py</code></pre>